CQC We and I Statements

-Risk taking is part of daily life and does bring benefits, including wellbeing (see Promoting Wellbeing).
-The evaluation and management of risk, therefore, is an essential part of the assessment process and is a necessary for identifying an adult’s level of need and eligibility for services (see Assessment).
+Risk taking is part of daily life and does bring benefits, including wellbeing (see Promoting Wellbeing chapter).
+The evaluation and management of risk, therefore, is an essential part of the assessment process and is a necessary for identifying an adult’s level of need and eligibility for services (see Assessment chapter).
 Not all risks can be eradicated, but they can be managed to prevent or reduce the impact of harm.

 Some risks are general and some specific, but in each case risk should be defined in relation to a specific situation, that is, what is the presenting risk and /or who or what is the risk.
 Undertaking a comprehensive risk assessment involves collating evidence based information, evaluating that information – balancing possible positives of a course of action against potential drawbacks – and using professional judgment to ascertain the potential for the occurrence of harm.